10 things you need on your church's homepage

 Massachusetts Conference, United Church of Christ

-The word “Welcome.”
+- The word “Welcome.”
 A statement that let’s the visitor know that you WANT him or her to come check out your church.
 Include some description about who is welcome at your church, and what they can expect to find when they get there.
+Don't assume that newcomers to the church know that they are invited to worship - tell them!

-Worship time!
+- Worship time.
 Explain what day and time worship services are held, whether nursery care is available, and whether children go to church school during this time.
+Let them know who is staffing the nursery and church school, and what to expect.
+Does their child have to be registered to go to church school?
+Make it clear what the practices are for newcomers.

-“United Church of Christ” – name and branding.
+- “United Church of Christ” – name and branding.
 With the Still Speaking Initiative, awareness of the UCC has been on the rise.
 Be sure to let people know you are a part of that denomination.
+(Go to the ucc.org page of logos and color information.)

-A decoder ring.
+- A decoder ring.
 Give people a way to decode the language on your site.
-Open and Affirming, Just Peace, Congregational, Federated, Trinitarian - even Christian – are words that people won’t necessarily know.
+Open and Affirming, Just Peace, Congregational, Federated, Trinitarian - even Christian – are words that people visiting your site may not know.
 Try to use plain language in place of or alongside some of these words or have a “Learn More” or similar link.

-Links that will allow the person to find out more about your church’s belief system.
+- Links that will allow the person to find out more about your church’s belief system.
 Do you believe in the Bible?
 What does that mean?
 Do visitors have to ascribe to certain beliefs before they can come?
 Or is it okay if they are unsure?
 Does your church have a mission statement?
-It is also great if you can link to the text or recordings of sermons, so they can find out more.
+It is also great if you can link to the text or recordings of sermons, so people can get a feel for what your church is all about.

-Links that will show your church’s priorities.
+- Links that will show your church’s priorities.
 Doing lots of mission work?
 Lift that up high.
 Place a priority on children and youth?
 Tell more!
 Whatever your church does, make sure you talk about it.
+If "history" is the very first link on your page, people may not think you've got much going on today.
+If a "members only" link is the most prominent, that may send a very unwelcoming message.
+People will make judgements about the church based on how your website is organized, so make sure that organization properly reflects the priorities of your church.